-At school Olga was taught to be American first and not to speak Spanish.
-If she did, she risked being punished.
-At the same time, Olga’s Japanese-American friends went to an after school program to learn the Japanese language and to study Japanese culture.
-Olga wondered why she didn’t have something like that and how she could straddle multiple worlds.
+At school Olga was taught not to speak Spanish or risk punishment.
+At the same time, her Japanese-American friends were able to learn the Japanese language and study its culture.
+How she could straddle multiple worlds too?

 - What are some different ways of being in Nepantla (between worlds)?
 For example, a teenager is neither a child nor a full adult.
 A child of divorced parents may feel as if he or she travels to different planets as he/she moves from one house to another.